hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 is an EC key pair on the same curve.
 All public keys of the shares are known, and aggregating a threshold number of share public keys will produce the ledger id.
 Each node alone has access to the private key of its own shares.
 Each node must keep their private keys to themselves since a threshold number of share private keys can aggregate to recover the ledger private key.
-An aggregate number of signatures on the same message from the share private keys will aggregate to recover the ledger signature on the message.
+A threshold number of signatures on the same message from the share private keys will aggregate to recover the ledger signature on the message.

 Transferring the ability to generate ledger signatures from one set of consensus nodes to another is done by having